(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 In his first films, the acclaimed director Mohammad Rasoulof was among those who took advantage of this approach.
 Nonetheless, all of his films are refused screenings in Iran, and eventually he has faced strong opposition from the authorities to continue his work.[ihc-hide-content ihc_mb_type = ”show” ihc_mb_who = ”1,2,4,7,9,10,11,12,13 ″ ihc_mb_template =” 1 ″]

-Together with the aforementioned Jafar Panahi, Rasoulof was sentenced in 2010 to 6 years in prison for "propaganda against the regime" in connection with a film they collaborated on, and they were also banned from making films for 20 years.
-Rasoulof's sentence was later reduced to one year, but they have both also been banned from leaving. . .
+Along with the aforementioned Jafar Panahi, Rasoulof in 2010 was sentenced to 6 years in prison for "propaganda against the regime" in connection with a film they collaborated on, and they were also banned from making films in 20 years.
+Rasouloff's sentence was later reduced to one year, but they have both been banned from leaving the country (although with some exceptions).
+When Rasoulof was supposed to be one of the main guests of the Film from the South Festival in Oslo in November, he was prevented from coming because Iranian authorities confiscated his passport – something they have done before.